Hardikb37/Html5/README.md

 7. Drag and Drop : HTML5 added support for easily implementing drag and drop functionality within web applications without requiring external libraries or scripts.

 These are just a few of the many features that HTML5 offers.
 HTML5 is a versatile and powerful markup language that continues to evolve and enhance web development.

+Ques 2
+Ans - HTML entities are special characters or symbols that are represented using a special code or entity reference in HTML.
+They are used to display characters that have special meanings in HTML markup, such as angle brackets (< and >), ampersands (&), or non-breaking spaces.

+Here are five commonly used HTML entities:

+1.  < - Represents the less than symbol (<).
+2.  \> - Represents the greater than symbol (>).
+3.  & - Represents the ampersand symbol (&).
+4.  " - Represents the double quotation mark (").
+5. &nbsp - Represents a non-breaking space.

+These entities are used to ensure that these special characters or symbols are displayed correctly in HTML, rather than being interpreted as part of the markup.